Define localização actual

 With a stretch of millions of acres of land featuring the tallest of peaks and the deepest of oceanic waters, Wrangell-St. Elias National Park and Preserve bears an astounding landscape quintessential to south-central Alaska.
 Summers seemingly go by in the blink of an eye, while winters make themselves at home at this park, the result of which is a frigid topography paving the way for an albescent wilderness.
 Cradling under the shadows of the snow-sheathed Wrangell Range, the sweeping terrains of the park are dissected by meandering, glacial rivers.
 Stippled across the park's expanse is an arsenal of rustic cabins, while a range of glaciers only adds to its frosty appeal.
 The park's pristine white expanse is enlivened by bursts of mosses and blueberries which lovingly co-exist with swathes of aspen, alder, willows, and spruce.
 The park's wintry terrains are traversed by a string of mammals including Arctic graylings, caribous, coyotes, beavers, Alaskan moose and wolves among others.

 Glacier Bay National Park and Preserve lies along the southeastern coast of Alaska, wedged between Canada and the frigid waters of the Gulf of Alaska.
 Calving tidal glaciers give way to a landscape that is on the brink of bloom, seamlessly transitioning from barren mounts and mossy stretches to verdant spruce-hemlock forests.
-Wolves, bears, and mountain goats roam the shores and slopes, while humpback whales populate the bay itself.
-A UNESCO World Heritage Site, U.S. National Park and National Monument, Glacier Bay National Park and Preserve is a scene of spectacular contrasts between ice, water, and forests; a dramatic vista that speaks of new beginnings and the never-ending circle of life.
+Wolves, bears and mountain goats roam the shores and slopes, while humpback whales populate the bay itself.
+A UNESCO World Heritage Site, U.S. National Park and National Monument, Glacier Bay National Park and Preserve is a scene of spectacular contrasts between ice, water and forests; a dramatic vista that speaks of new beginnings and the never-ending circle of life.

 While Alaska's natural beauty is incomparable, a trip to the state is incomplete without witnessing the glorious history of the Klondike Gold Rush, an event that shaped the country's history in many ways.
 At the Klondike Gold Rush National Historical Park, learn all about the almost overnight mass migration through museums, visitors centers, and a collection of old saloons and historic buildings.
 Also, follow the footsteps of the immigrants centuries ago through the Chilkoot Trail, a 33-mile (53km) hike through the best wilderness and historic relics of the region.

 Cradled on the country's extreme northern frontiers, this national park features some of the most alluring silhouettes of nature.
 Tinged by the magnificence of the Brooks Range Mountains, the Gates of the Arctic National Park and Preserve is spread over a land of 8,472,506 acres (3428701.53 hectares).
-Lying above the Arctic Circle, the park comprises a sweeping topography which is punctuated with astounding, panoramic views.
+Lying above the Arctic Circle, the park comprises a sweeping topography that is punctuated with astounding, panoramic views.
 Inaccessible by road, it can be reached by air or by trails winding through the park's dense wilderness.
 Perhaps it is this almost-formidable, breathtaking tenor of the park that makes it all the more alluring.
 The park is dotted with stunning flora that is a feast for the eyes.
 It is also home to bears, moose, and wolves among other wild animals.
 With interweaving trails and a smattering of campsites, the Gates of the Arctic National Park and Preserve embodies nature at its rawest and wildest.